CXorf65: Expression

-Human CXorf65 is ubiquitously expressed throughout the body at low levels, typically ranging from 1-7 RPKM in most tissues; however, it’s expression has an affinity for testis, adrenal, thymus, and bone marrow tissues which can lead to RPKM levels increasing to 6-14 RPKM Additionally, expression can spike to as high as 27 RPKM within adrenal tissues during week 20 of fetal development.
+Human CXorf65 is ubiquitously expressed throughout the body at low levels, typically ranging from 1-7 RPKM in most tissues; however, its expression has an affinity for testis, adrenal, thymus, and bone marrow tissues which can lead to RPKM levels increasing to 6-14 RPKM Additionally, expression can spike to as high as 27 RPKM within adrenal tissues during week 20 of fetal development.

 Protein

 Human uncharacterized protein CXorf65 consists of 183 amino acids. has a molecular weight of 21.3 kDa, and a predicted isoelectric point of 10.33.
 CXorf65's protein product is predicted to primarily localize within the nucleus.

 Expression

 Human CXorf65 maintains a low whole organism protein abundance at 0.062 ppm2.
 It has also been identified as a member of the spermatozoa proteome.

 Regulation

 Human uncharacterized protein CXorf65 has a bipartite nuclear localization signal, which regulates its transport into the nucleus.

 Structure

 Human uncharacterized CXorf65's secondary structure is predicted to have five sections of β-sheets and four sections of α-helixesm The corresponding tertiary structure is thus predicted to be a β-grasp fold accompanied by a long basic (positively charged) tail.